How to Check Data Usage on Wi-Fi Router? 8 Steps

 You can activate the bandwidth or data cap meter in the router’s settings.
 There are several options that you can use to optimize your data usage.
 They include:

-• Cap download data only – this feature lets you cap the incoming data.
+• Cap download data only – this feature lets you limit incoming data usage.

-• Cap both directions- this feature enables you to cap the incoming and outgoing data.
+• Cap both directions – this feature enables you to limit incoming and outgoing data usage.

-• No limit – You can select this feature if you don’t want any cap on your data.
+• No limit – select this option if you do not wish to set any restrictions on data usage.

 7. Restart the Data Counter

-After setting the data and control volume, restart the data counter to commence a new monitoring schedule.
+After setting the data limits, restart the data counter to begin tracking usage from the configured point.
 You can also set a data limit to curb excessive data usage.

 8. Save The Configuration Settings